lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   * and among this mode

-     * if windows are used, how many tiles the windows contain
+     * if windows are used and what the value of WINDOW_SIZE is,

-     * what optional fields are present

-     * and what the field sizes are.
+     * what other optional fields are present and what the field sizes are.

   Therefore, the Rule ID allows SCHC F/R interleaving non-fragmented SCHC Packets and SCHC Fragments that carry other SCHC Packets, or interleaving SCHC Fragments that use different SCHC F/R modes or different parameters.

+* Datagram Tag (DTag).
+The DTag field is optional.
+  Its presence and size (called T, in bits) is defined by each Profile for each Rule ID.

+  When there is no DTag, there can be only one fragmented SCHC Packet in transit for a given Rule ID.

+  If present, DTag

+  * MUST be set to the same value for all the SCHC F/R messages related to the same fragmented SCHC Packet,
+  * MUST be set to different values for SCHC F/R messages related to different SCHC Packets that are being fragmented under the same Rule ID,
+  * MUST be incremented for each new SCHC Packet fragmented under the same Rule ID, counting from 0 upto (2^T) – 1 and wrapping back to 0.

+* W: The W field is optional.
+It is only present if windows are used.
+  Its presence and size (called M, in bits) is defined by each SCHC F/R mode and each Profile for each Rule ID.

+  This field carries information pertaining to the window a SCHC F/R message relates to.
+  If present, W MUST carry the same value for all the SCHC F/R messages related to the same window.
+  Depending on the mode and Profile, W may carry the full window number, or just the least significant bit or any other partial representation of the window number.

 * Fragment Compressed Number (FCN).
-The FCN is present in the SCHC Fragments header.
+The FCN field is present in the SCHC Fragment Header.
+  Its size (called N, in bits) is defined by each Profile for each Rule ID.

   This field conveys information about the progress in the sequence of tiles being transmitted by the SCHC Fragment.
   For example, it can contain a truncated, efficient representation of a larger-sized tile number.
-  The exact use of the FCN field is left to each SCHC F/R mode.
+  The description of the exact use of the FCN field is left to each SCHC F/R mode.
   However, two values are reserved for special purposes.
 They help control the SCHC F/R process:

   * The FCN value with all the bits equal to 1 (called All-1) signals the very last tile of a SCHC Packet.